aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 ## Preventing replay attacks
 When the Aptos blockchain processes the transaction, it looks at the sequence number in the transaction and compares it with the sequence number in the sender’s account (as stored on the blockchain at the current ledger version).

-The transaction is executed only if the sequence number in the transaction is the same as the sequence number for the sender account, and the transaction is rejected if those two numbers do not match.
-In this way past transactions, which necessarily contain older sequence numbers, cannot be replayed, hence preventing replay attacks.
+The transaction is executed only if the sequence number in the transaction is the same as the sequence number for the sender account; and the transaction is rejected if those two numbers do not match.
+In this way, past transactions - which necessarily contain older sequence numbers - cannot be replayed, hence preventing replay attacks.

 ## Resource accounts
 A resource account is a developer feature used to manage resources independent of an account managed by a user, specifically publishing modules and automatically signing for transactions.

 For example, a developer may use a resource account to manage an account for module publishing, say managing a contract.
 The contract itself does not require a signer post initialization.
 A resource account gives you the means for the module to provide a signer to other modules and sign transactions on behalf of the module.

 Typically, a resource account is used for two main purposes:

-Store and isolate resources; a module creates a resource account just to host specific resources.
+- Store and isolate resources; a module creates a resource account just to host specific resources.
-Publish module as a standalone (resource) account, a building block in a decentralized design where no private keys can control the resource account.
+- Publish module as a standalone (resource) account, a building block in a decentralized design where no private keys can control the resource account.
 The ownership (SignerCap) can be kept in another module, such as governance.

-More details on creating and using resource accounts are available [here](../guides/resource-accounts.md).
+Find more details on creating and using these at [using resource accounts in your app](../guides/resource-accounts.md).